 Space and light and order.
 Those are the things that men need just as much as they need bread or a place to sleep.

 Sainte Marie de La Tourette Description

-Le Corbusier was inspired by Le Thoronet, a Cystercian monastery in the South of France.
-The irregularly sloped site allowed the architect to explore a unique concept – the upside down city.
+Le Corbusier was inspired by Le Thoronet, a Cistercian monastery in the South of France.
+The irregularly sloped site allowed the architect to explore a unique concept – the upside-down city.
 In that sense, the spaces are arranged in a non-traditional way.
 By raising the structure on pilotis that lets the terrain undulate at will, circulation was provided at the top of the structure.
-One enters and circulates downward through the building to reach the atrium and church, and the interior courtyard is reminiscent of monaslaries of the past.
+One enters and circulates downward through the building to reach the atrium and church, and the interior courtyard is reminiscent of monasteries of the past.
 The green roof is broken up at the interior courtyard, with scattered planes of glass looking onto what appears to be the ruins of civilization.
-The design allows for maximum views as well as provided a secure, enclosed environment.
+The design allows for maximum views as well as provide a secure, enclosed environment.

 To discover, to create a different, other architecture, unique and original in its essential nudity.